-Shea butter face moisturizers are a major step up from water-based moisturizers.
-You can use this face cream from the best-selling Plant-Powered Beauty year round (I use it at night because my skin is always dry), but it’s especially helpful during cold, dry months, when you need a deeply hydrating moisturizer.
+Shea butter face creams are a major step up from water-based moisturizers.
+You can use this moisturizer from the best-selling book Plant-Powered Beauty year-round.
+I use it at night because my skin is always dry, but it's especially helpful during those cold and dry months when you need a deeply hydrating moisturizer.
 Your parched skin will gladly soak up all of the reparative oils.

 Essential Oil Synergy

 This recipe includes an essential oil blend that specifically targets aging.
-Called a synergy, it’s a master essential oil blend created by aromatherapy pros Amy Galper and Christina Daigneault in their best-selling book, Plant-Powered Beauty.
-Their book combines do-it-yourself natural beauty recipes with specifically targeted essential oil blends for cleansers, masks, scrubs and face oils.
+Called a "synergy," it's a master essential oil blend created by aromatherapy pros Amy Galper and Christina Daigneault.

-Shea Butter Face Cream and Anti-aging Essential Oil Synergy
+Shea Butter Face Moisturizer and Anti-aging Essential Oil Synergy

 - glass or stainless steel bowl

 - wooden stick or metal spoon

 - small stainless steel whisk

 - 1 (2-ounce) glass jar with a tight-fitting lid

 - Combine the oils in a 5 ml bottle with an orifice reducer (if it takes you a while to use essential oil blends, then go ahead and store yours in a dark, amber bottle).